Solar Terrestrial

 Description

-The National Science Foundation (NSF) is offering a federal grant opportunity titled "Solar Terrestrial," aimed at supporting research on the processes by which energy from the Sun is generated, transported to Earth, and deposited in the terrestrial environment.
-This grant focuses on major topics such as space weather impacts, solar activity cycles, solar flares, coronal mass ejections, and interactions with cosmic rays, among others.
-The research funded through this grant is crucial for understanding the Sun's influence on the Earth's environment and space weather phenomena.
-Proposals are accepted at any time, with no cost-sharing or matching requirements, and interested applicants can reach out to NSF grants.gov support at grantsgovsupport@nsf.gov for assistance.
-For more details, visit the NSF program description at http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=12741.
+The U.S. National Science Foundation (NSF) is offering a federal grant opportunity titled "Solar Terrestrial," aimed at supporting research into the processes by which energy from the Sun is generated, transported to Earth, and deposited in the terrestrial environment.
+This grant focuses on various significant topics, including space weather impacts, solar flares, coronal mass ejections, and interactions with cosmic rays, among others.
+The research funded through this grant is crucial for advancing our understanding of solar phenomena and their effects on the Earth, which can have implications for technology and safety.
+Proposals are accepted at any time, and interested applicants can reach out to NSF grants.gov support at grantsgovsupport@nsf.gov for assistance, with additional information available at the NSF website.

 Point(s) of Contact